 Thus, this can be detrimental as all your audience members who use Gmail products (whether that is a private email account, Gmail for IOS and Android, or a corporate email account powered by Gmail) won’t necessarily receive your intended campaign in its full glory.
 If the call-to-action is not available in the unclipped section, your email campaign may be a waste of time.
 Always keep this in mind:

-If the reader has to take any extra step to read your message, this can become a massive stumbling block in the success of your email campaign.
+If the reader has to take any extra step to get your message, this will be a massive stumbling block in the success of your email campaign.

 Moreover, our friends at Email on Acid have ran tests that outline the behaviour of spam filters triggered by email size.
 Here is a breakdown of deliverability issues based on email size: